yugabyte/yugabyte-db/docs/content/introduction.md

 - **Simple scalability**: Linear, fast & reliable scalability from 1 to 1000s nodes with automatic sharding and re-balancing
 - **Zero downtime and zero data loss operations**: Highly available under any unplanned infrastructure failure or any planned software/hardware upgrade
-- **Multi-datacenter deployments simplified**: 1-click geo-redundant deployments across multiple availability zones & regions on public/private/hybrid clouds as well as across multiple on-premises data centers
+- **Multi-datacenter/multi-cloud deployments simplified**: 1-click geo-redundant deployments across multiple availability zones & regions on public/private/hybrid clouds as well as across multiple on-premises data centers
 - **Online cross-cloud mobility**: move across cloud infrastructure providers without any lock-in
 - **Hardware flexibility**: seamlessly move from one type of compute and storage to another for cost and performance reasons